 - The main omega-3 fatty acids are docosahexaenoic acid (DHA), eicosapentaenoic acid (EPA) and alpha-linolenic acid (ALA).
-You need to get most of your EPA and DHA from food as your body can only make very small amounts from ALA.
+ALA is an essential fatty acid, meaning that your body can’t make it.
+Your body can convert some ALA into EPA and then to DHA, but only in very small amounts.
+Therefore, you need to get most of your EPA and DHA from food.

 - Omega-3 fats are found in many cells in your body, but especially in cells in your brain and eyes.
 They play an important role in helping your blood vessels, heart, immune system and lungs work properly.

 - In New Zealand it’s recommended that adults have 2 servings of oily fish a week to provide omega-3 fatty acids, which may help to reduce the risk of heart disease.

 - It is best to get omega-3 fatty acids from your diet.
 Most supplements are highly degraded, containing much less omega-3 content than claimed on the label.
 In addition, supplements contain very low doses of mixed DHA/EPA content and are unlikely to provide any benefits for health.

 - Taking fish oil supplements in high doses can cause a slightly increased risk of atrial fibrillation, swelling of your legs, bleeding, stomach upset and abnormal liver tests.

 What are omega-3 fatty acids?

 Omega-3 fatty acids are a type of polyunsaturated fats.
 Polyunsaturated fats are often referred to as ‘good fats' as they are important in your diet.
 The main omega-3 fatty acids are:

 - docosahexaenoic acid (DHA)